 The bottom line

-The issue of lead tracking is an age-old issue but social media still bears the brunt of skepticism over return on investment.
+The issue of lead tracking is an age-old issue but social media still bears the brunt of scepticism over return on investment.
 What this post should have helped with is understanding the most common areas where social media tends to lose out in terms of its role in online marketing.
 I hope that this helps you in reasoning why social media may well be having a greater impact than it appears!